sourcehold/Sourcehold/README.md

 use the `-DCMAKE_PREFIX_PATH=/custom/path1/;/custom/path2/` option on the command line.
 Note that you have to give CMake absolute paths.

 ###Mac OS
-Simply run `build.sh` from `macos` directory in repository root.
-This script will install Homebrew in order to install all necessary dependencies.
+Simply run `set-up-n-build.sh` from `macos` directory in repository root.
+This script will install Homebrew and all necessary dependencies, build project and create all necessary directories to run Stronghold.

 ## Running
 Make sure you point Sourcehold to where your game data is located, which you can do using `--path=/your/path` or copy